AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 #### Best Practices for Durability Settings

 - Use `PERFORMANCE_OPTIMIZED` mode for most build/test pipelines
-  - Set `MAX_SURVIVABILTY` for Pipelines that modify critical infra
+  - Set `MAX_SURVIVABILTY` for Pipelines that modify critical infrastructure
   - `PERFORMANCE_OPTIMIZED` can be set globally, and then use the `options {}` step to choose more durable settings
 - Use `MAX_SURVIVABILTY` or `SURVIVABLE_NONATOMIC` for auditing, which can record every step that is run.